rulego/rulego/README.md

 config.OnDebug = func (flowType string, nodeId string, msg types.RuleMsg, relationType string, err error) {
 }
 //Global rule chain end callback
-//If you just want to call for a single message, use the ruleEngine.OnMsgWithEndFunc method
+//If you just want to call for a single message, use the ruleEngine.OnMsgWithOptions method
 //Note: If the rule chain has multiple branch endpoints, it will be called multiple times config.OnEnd = func (msg types.RuleMsg, err error) {
 }